(Hair)

 The amount of time you have to sit in the salon chair (and the dollars you spend) will depend on the hair you’re working with.
 “The thickness and the length of the hair determines the cost — it can take anywhere from an hour and a half for short hair and up to three hours with longer, thicker hair,” notes Saviano.
 “The longer the service, the more expensive the cost.”

-Once you exit the salon with your shiny, sleek new ‘do, how long does a Brazilian blowout last?
+Once you exit the salon with your shiny, sleek new strands, how long will the results last?
 “These treatments last about three months,” offers Vidov, given you take care of your hair properly and aren’t swimming in salt water and washing your hair every single day.
 “You need to use a safe sulfate-free shampoo, each treatment comes with their own recommended shampoo.
 The growth looks different depending on the natural curl and frizz,” she adds.
 While the treatments eventually wash out, Vidov points out that the hair shouldn’t go back to exactly the level of frizz there was before since the treatments “heal the hair strands.”

 This article was originally published on